The Jenisons enjoy a good road trip. This one, sadly, did not allow for much stopping to see the sights.

 In the tunnel.
 I love the reflections.

 We drove into Manhattan midtown and dumped our stuff at the hotel.
-Natalie was anxious to meet-up with her former roommate to celebrate his birthday so we parted ways for the evening.
+My traveling companion was anxious to meet-up with her former roommate to celebrate his birthday so we parted ways for the evening.
 I got back in the car and headed north to Purchase NY.
 Now I am taking the occasional shot with my iphone, but only when I am stopped in traffic.
 Which was often.

 Ha ha ha!
 We really fooled her!
 She was sitting in the coffee shop on campus and saw the Scion driving up.
 She told me she thought it was weird that I rented a car that looked just like hers.
 Second thought: "Huh.
 Texas plates... how odd".
 Then, "Holy S*@t"!

-We were .5 mile from rolling over to 1800, the distance from our house to Claire's school.
+We were .5 mile from rolling over to 1800, the distance from our house to my daughter's school.